-- The Group will require additional capital in the future in relation to Phase 2 construction and to realise the Group's further business plan. - Covenants in the Group's Credit Facility and related security documents may restrict its operations, and if the Group does not effectively manage its business to comply with these covenants, its financial condition could be adversely impacted.
+- The Group will require additional capital in the future in relation to Phase 2 construction and to realise the Group's further business plan, and may also require additional funding in relation to Phase 1. - Covenants in the Group's Credit Facility and related security documents may restrict its operations, and if the Group does not effectively manage its business to comply with these covenants, its financial condition could be adversely impacted.